gdh1995/vimium-c/README.md

 2. `Preferred Vomnibar Page` can not support http/file URLs before Chrome 41.
 3. the Chrome flag `#enable-embedded-extension-options` has a bug about dialog width on high-DPI screen, which can not be worked-around before Chrome 42.
-4. If an extension page is the preferred Vomnibar page, and the extension is disabled in incognito, Vomnibar might break in such a situation, and there seems no way to detect it.
+4. If an extension page is the preferred Vomnibar page, and the extension is disabled in incognito mode, Vomnibar might break in such a situation, and there seems no way to detect it.
-  So Vimium++ has disabled other extension Vomnibar pages in incognito.
+  So Vimium++ has disabled other extension Vomnibar pages in incognito mode.
 5. If a http/file/...
 Vomnibar page is preferred, then there're some cases where it breaks, such as on some websites with very strict Content Security Policies (CSP), so users may need to wait about 1 second to let Vimium++ retry the inner page.